 Body size and thickness

-Frankly speaking, I originally thought that DJI Osmo Nano It will be lighter, butThe weight difference between the two cameras is much smaller than expected.
+To be honest, I originally thought the DJI Osmo Nano would be lighter, but after testing, I found that the weight difference between the two cameras was much smaller than I had imagined.

-From the front, the DJI Osmo Nano's silhouette is indeed smaller, but the thickness is noticeably thicker.The size of the two cameras is quite similar on average.
-Considering that the weight difference between the two cameras is only 0.6g, such a size configuration makes sense - on average, the overall dimensions of the two cameras are actually quite similar.
-Incidentally, the GO 3S is significantly smaller when compared to the GO 3S.
+From the front, the DJI Osmo Nano does have a smaller profile, but it's noticeably thicker .
+Considering the weight difference is only 0.6g, this size difference is understandable—on average, the overall dimensions of the two cameras are quite similar.
+Incidentally, compared to the GO 3S, the GO 3S is significantly smaller.

-Insta360 GO Ultra Another advantage is the wide range of colors available to match your favorite style of dress.
-In terms of understatement, theInsta360 GO Ultra The exterior design is relatively unimpressive.
+Another advantage of the Insta360 GO Ultra is its wide range of color options to match your preferred style.
+In terms of understated elegance, the Insta360 GO Ultra 's design is also relatively low-key.

 logo